keenanpayne/eleventy-netlify-boilerplate/pages/home.md

 navigation:
   - text: Companies
     location: "#companies"
+    title: See the companies we support
   - text: People
     location: "#people"
+    title: See the people we work with
   - text: Contact
     location: "#contact"
+    title: Get in touch with us
 sectionThree:
   headline: Companies we support
   companies: